jscript-panel/jscript-panel.github.io/docs/docs/namespaces/utils.md

 that wraps over multiple lines or need scrolling.
 When passing to [IJSGraphics WriteTextLayout](../interfaces/IJSGraphics.md#writetextlayouttext_layout-colour-x-y-w-h-vertical_offset), you can supply a vertical offset.

+!!! note
+	You can load this directly from the [Configuration Window](../configuration-window.md) `Samples` button `basic/SimpleScroll`.

 !!! example
 	```js
 	// ==PREPROCESSOR==